ubclaunchpad/news-sentiment/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/ubclaunchpad/news-sentiment/issues).

-Checkout our [contributing guide](./CONTRIBUTING.md) for more detailss
+Checkout our [contributing guide](./CONTRIBUTING.md) for more details.

 ## Show your support